COU 5: Practice with the Matrix Form

 Notice the qualifications in those previous sentences: “once you know how to quickly represent ideas using the matrix form” and “once you know how to quickly interpret a matrix form given to you”.
 It comes down to this: The matrix form is fantastically useful if you understand how to read and write it.
 Otherwise, the matrix form is completely useless!

 So this COU is meant to help you build your fluency in writing and reading matrix forms.
 It prompts you to work a long list of problems that each entail either writing a given 2-by-2 game in matrix form or correctly interpreting a given matrix form.
 Expect the work to be rote and a little tedious.
-Expect it to get easier the more problems you do.
-Once you begin wrestling with the concepts coming after this COU, the payoff of the tedious and initially difficult work you do here will be substantial!
+Expect it to get faster the more problems you do.
+Once you begin wrestling with the concepts coming after this COU, the payoff of the tedious work you do here will be substantial!

 Before you get started, it’s useful to have a sense of exactly what it is you’ll be practicing in the following prompts.
 Recall from the lesson there is really only one aspect of the matrix form that is difficult to remember when you first start learning it: The Utility Level Ordering Convention.